jandejongh/jmididevice/README.md

 The remainder of this README describes the Boss ME-80 Patch Editor (the library's Main class at the present time).

 ## Boss ME-80 Patch Editor

+### Resources

+As far as I know, Roland/Boss has not released an official MIDI Implementation document for the ME-80.
+However, documentation on the MIDI implementation is available in the Boss Tone Studio distribution.
+In addition, the MIDI implementation appears to follow Roland "standards".

 ### Preparing the Boss ME-80